italia/spid-sp-test/README.md

 spid-sp-test can test a SP metadata file, you just have to give the Metadata URL, if http/http or file, eg: `file://path/to/metadata.xml`.
 At the same way it can test an Authentication Request.

-In a different manner spid-sp-test can send a huge numer of fake SAML Response, for each of them it needs to tigger a real Authentication Request to the target SP.
+In a different manner spid-sp-test can send a huge numer of fake SAML Response, for each of them it needs to trigger a real Authentication Request to the target SP.

-If you want to test also the Response, you must give the spid-sp-test fake idp metadata file to the target SP.
+If you want to test also the Response, you must give the spid-sp-test fake idp metadata xml file to the target SP.
-Get fake IdP metadata and copy it to your SP metadatastore folder
+Get fake IdP metadata (`--idp-metadata`) and copy it to your SP metadatastore folder.

 ````
 spid_sp_test --idp-metadata > /path/to/spid-django/example/spid_config/metadata/spid-sp-test.xml
 ````